mrocklin/mrocklin.github.io/index.md

 distribute software.
 My goal is not to solve any particular single problem but rather to isolate and automate many of the decisions experts make in developing a solution.

+This work benefits from my involvement in the [SymPy](http://sympy.org/) library for symbolic computer algebra.

 ### Software Development